devopness/devopness/docs/applications/deploy-application-using-incoming-hook.md

 1. On the upper-right corner of the applications details view click `SETTINGS`
 1. Use the drop-down menu to choose `PIPELINES`
 1. In the list of pipelines, find the pipeline you want to manage and click `DETAILS`
-    > If you haven't created a pipeline yet, follow the [Add a Pipeline](/docs/pipelines/add-pipeline) guide
+    > If you haven't created a pipeline yet, follow the {% mentionPost "/docs/pipelines/add-pipeline" %} guide
 1. Copy the `<pipeline_id>` from the pipeline details URL, considering the following URL format:
     ```bash
     https://app.devopness.com/projects/<project_id>/environments/<environment_id>/applications/<application_id>/pipelines/<pipeline_id>